 Bipolar disorder is a complex mental health condition that can impact a person’s mood and energy.
 During a manic episode, the person may feel full of energy and as if they can do anything.
 But a depressive episode may follow.

-The person’s mood can range from feelings of elation and high energy to depression.
-There can also be disruption in sleep and thinking patterns and other behavioral symptoms.
+When a person has bipolar disorder, their mood can range from feelings of elation and high energy to depression.
+The condition can also cause disruptions in sleep, thinking patterns, and other behavioral symptoms.

-According to the National Alliance on Mental Illness (NAMI), people receive a diagnosis on average at the age of 25 years, but symptoms can appear during the teenage years, and less commonly, during childhood.
+According to the American Psychiatric Association, people receive a diagnosis, on average, at age 25 years.
+But symptoms can appear during the teenage years and less commonly during childhood.

 When someone has mania, they do not just feel very happy.
 They feel euphoric.